-Clear indication of the standard and how they are doing against it…very little in the way of articulated standards, yet also no assessments (mostly, never, sometimes, often, more, less, better, worse, SOMETHING?) of the performance.
+A clear indication of the standard and how they are doing against it…very little in the way of articulated standards, yet also no assessments (mostly, never, sometimes, often, more, less, better, worse, SOMETHING?) of the performance.

 Recommendations with a plan to address them…it isn’t there.
-Analyse the problem, develop a plan, talk to others, and cost it out — and the solution is that they agree to “come up with a plan”.
+Analyze the problem, develop a plan, talk to others, and cost it out — and the solution is that they agree to “come up with a plan”.

-That’s what they came up with to respond to a crisis that is having more negative impact on employees as a whole than DRAP ever did?
+That’s what they came up with to respond to a crisis that is having a more negative impact on employees as a whole than DRAP ever did?

 Underwhelming.
 Infuriating even.

 Apparently it was a nice press conference though.
 Two thumbs up.